Breinbjerg/tbk_mini_wireless/README.md

-# TbK mini Wiresless
+# TBK mini Wiresless

 - This repo contains the source code for the ZMK module TBK mini wireless.

-*Important!: Overall notes as I'm stil building and testing.*
+- Big shoutout to [https://bastardkb.com/](Bastardkb) to open source the design and files.

 ## Building